jnoc/jnoc/README.md

 Hi, I'm **Jonathon** and I'm a <ins>Computer Science</ins> student.
 Studying at the University of <ins>Portsmouth</ins>.

-Currently on a 12 month placement as a <ins>Technical Support</ins> intern at Industrial Light and Magic.
+Currently on a 12 month placement as a <ins>Technical Support</ins> intern at Industrial Light & Magic.